-- Document number of users of water from the AOC for agricultural use - ➤ Track change in number of agricultural users that must treat the water and note reasons for that treatment - > Track change in total costs of treatment for agricultural users - ✓ No additional costs necessary to agricultural users
+- Document number of users of water from the AOC for agricultural use - Track change in number of agricultural users that must treat the water and note reasons for that treatment - > Track change in total costs of treatment for agricultural users - ✓ No additional costs necessary to agricultural users

------ AND/OR -----
+- AND/OR -

-- Document the number of withdrawals of water from the AOC for industrial/commercial use - Track change in number of commercial/industrial users that must treat the water and note reasons for that treatment - ➤ Track change in total costs of treatment for those users - ✓ No additional costs necessary to commercial/industrial users
+- Document the number of withdrawals of water from the AOC for industrial/commercial use - ➤ Track change in number of commercial/industrial users that must treat the water and note reasons for that treatment - ➤ Track change in total costs of treatment for those users - ✓ No additional costs necessary to commercial/industrial users

 The potential uses of water for agricultural, commercial and industrial purposes can cover a wide range of possibilities and, therefore, a wide range of treatment options, and finally a wide range of treatment costs.
 Additional treatment must be due to persistent water quality problems and due to human related activities within the AOC.
-To date, none of Ohio's RAPs have identified this beneficial use as impaired in their AOC.
-However, if impairment is suspected, complete a more detailed investigation using the following:
+Only one of Ohio's RAPs has identified this beneficial use as impaired in their AOC.
+It applies to the Ottawa River in the Maumee AOC.
+If impairment is suspected, complete a more detailed investigation using the following: